 In such cases, the patient benefits from an early operation, as the rehabilitation period is shortened and concomitant injuries can be treated as quickly as possible.
 Early stabilisation can halt or delay consequential damage later on such as meniscus tears or arthrosis.

-Due to our geographical location in a skiing area, we have specialised in the immediate diagnosis and prompt treatment of knee injuries, especially cruciate ligament injuries (torn cruciate ligament), and we are able to draw on a wealth of experience in this field.
+Due to our geographical location in the ski area, we have specialised in the immediate diagnosis and prompt treatment of knee injuries, in particular cruciate ligament injuries (cruciate ligament ruptures), and can draw on a wealth of experience in this area.

-The diagnosis and treatment is discussed individually with each patient and in detail.
+The diagnosis and treatment is discussed individually and in detail with each patient.

 In our clinic, cruciate ligament replacement surgery and/or cruciate ligament plastic surgery is performed using the semitendinosus gracilis method.
 In this case, the torn cruciate ligament is replaced by tendons of the thigh.
 The operation is performed in a minimally invasive way by means of arthroscopy and offers state-of-the-art technology.